 Just a pretty play overall here.
 Barrett with a fantastic ball fake to get the Syracuse defender on his heels before a bigtime 3 ball with the shot clock winding down.

 Barrett shows us a glimpse of how smooth he is when getting in traffic.
 Great job of attacking the smaller defender off of the dribble here and a nice gather before he glides to the rim.

 I wanted to make sure to get a couple of looks of RJ Barrett in isolation and here's our first good example of his abilities as a scorer.
 This is a very well defended play but that's an NBA move right there.
 Great job by Barrett of using a fadeaway to get his shot off against a heavily contested defender.

 ISO PART II

-- Again another look at Barrett in an isolation opportunity.
-Doesn't look like much, but this is a very nice NBA caliber move.
+Again another look at Barrett in an isolation opportunity.
+It doesn't look like much, but this is a very nice NBA caliber move.
 Simple, yet effective.
 A good example of quickness and balance before Barrett goes up for the jumper.
 Too easy.

 As of now, it looks as if RJ Barrett will be a top candidate to be chosen 3rd overall by the New York Knicks.
 His film stands out as a prospect that can develop into a versatile scorer at all three levels in the NBA.
 His game is a bit raw and will need some fine-tuning, but that's expected with someone who won't turn 19 until June.
 Barrett will be criticized in a number of different areas.
 He's a bit left-handed dominate and his shooting mechanics need to become more consistent but the tools are impressive.
 Barrett has the potential to turn into a star but time will tell if he blossoms into the player we all hope he can become.